-Prior to Policy implementation date Effective: 1 July 2021 - new applicants 1 July 2025 - existing permit holders Unless otherwise noted Permit type Tradesperson Parking Permit Definition Private vehicles displaying a valid Tradesperson Parking Permit are exempt from time-controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions in the relevant Residential Permit type No change until an ePermit solution is in place.
-Following the implementation of ePermits this will be replaced with single-use, short-term use Visitor Parking Permits (if eligible) or Temporary Darbier Definition No change until an ePermit solution is in place.
+Permit type Definition Permit type Definition Tradesperson Parking Permit Private vehicles displaying a valid Tradesperson Parking Permit are exempt from time-controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions in the relevant Residential Parking Area.
+No change until an ePermit solution is in place.
+Following the implementation of ePermits this will be replaced with single-use, short-term use Visitor Parking Permits (if eligible) or Temporary Parking Permits No change until an ePermit solution is in place.
 Following the implementation of single-use, short-term ePermits this Permit type will no longer be applicable.
+Member of Parliament Parking Permit Effective 1 July 2023 Vehicles displaying a valid permit will not be required to pay for parking when conducting work related activities in the City of Port Phillip during normal business hours (Monday - Friday, 7am to 7pm).
+All other restrictions, permit areas, etc. apply at all times.

-Visitor Parking Permit Parking Area.
-A transferrable permit that allows private vehicles displaying a valid Visitor Parking Permit to park in the permit holder's designated Residential Parking Area and be exempt from time- controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions.
-Parking Permits No change until an ePermit solution is in place.
-Following the implementation ePermits the annual permit will be replaced with single-use, short-term Visitor Parking Permits Note: effective with implementation of ePermits for new applicants and existing permit holders.
-No change until an ePermit solution is in place.
-Following the implementation of ePermits the annual permit will be replaced with single-use, short- term permits purchased in smaller amounts.
-Residential properties will be able to purchase a maximum of 60 Visitor Parking Permits every two months up to a maximum of 360 permits per year from the date of purchase.
-Each permit allows a vehicle to be parked in the relevant Residential Parking Area for up to 24 hours.
+1 July 2025 - existing p 1 July 2025 - existing permit holders Unless otherwise no ted Permit type Definition Permit type Definition Resident Parking Permit for residents verified by Port Phillip Zero Service Effective 1 July 2023 A vehicle registration- based permit that allows private vehicles displaying a valid Resident Parking Permit to park in their designated Residential Parking Area and be exempt from time- controlled, permit zone, paid parking and 'No Stopping Anytime - Permit Holders Excepted' parking restrictions.